techidaily/site-win11-tips/source/_posts/guiding-through-windows-11-installation-rejection-issues.md

  UEFI (Unified Extensible Firmware Interface) is a booting method designed to replace BIOS (Basic Input Output System).
 In the legacy boot, the system uses BIOS firmware for booting.

  In general, installing Windows using the newer UEFI mode is recommended as it comes with more security features such as Secure Boot than the legacy BIOS mode.
-You can[learn more about BIOS](https://www.makeuseof.com/tag/the-bios-explained-boot-order-video-memory-saving-resets-and-optimum-defaults-si/) here.
+You can [learn more about BIOS](https://www.makeuseof.com/tag/the-bios-explained-boot-order-video-memory-saving-resets-and-optimum-defaults-si/) here.

 ## What Causes the "PC Can't Run Windows 11 Error?"